15 Top-Rated Attractions & Things to Do in Spokane, WA

 Manito Park

-In the scenic South Hill Neighborhood, Manito Park has spent the last century cultivating itself as one of finest botanical gardens in the nation.
-Comprised of five major garden areas, including the notable Nishinomiya Tsutakawa Japanese Garden, and more than 20 acres of blooming flowers on display, Manito Park receives over 150,000 visitors a year.
+Manito Park is in the scenic South Hill Neighborhood and has spent the last century cultivating itself as one of the finest botanical gardens in the nation.
+It comprises five major garden areas, including the notable Nishinomiya Tsutakawa Japanese Garden, and more than 20 acres of blooming flowers on display.
+These beautiful displays attract over 150,000 visitors a year.

-Outside of the specified botanical gardens, Manito Park also offers 70-plus acres of maintained native landscape.
-Another notable place to visit in the park includes Mirror Pond, where there is a good chance of wildlife viewing.
+Manito Park also offers 70-plus acres of well-maintained native landscape outside of the specified botanical gardens.
+Another notable place to visit in the park includes Mirror Pond, with a good chance of spotting some wildlife.
 The Gaiser Conservatory at the park is a greenhouse that invites year-round visits.

 Mirror Pond, Manito Park | Photo Copyright: Brad Lane